The Doobie Brothers: The 1990s

 The success of Cycles led to the release of 1991's Brotherhood, also on Capitol.
 The group members grew their hair back out, wore denim and leather, and attempted to revive their biker image of the early 1970s.
-In spite of the makeover and strong material led by Simmons' now trademark "Dangerous" (featured in the Brian Bosworth biker film Stone Cold), Brotherhood was unsuccessful, in part due to a lack of support from Capitol Records.
+In spite of the makeover and strong material led by Simmons' now trademark "Dangerous" (featured in the Brian Bosworth biker film Stone Cold), Brotherhood was unsuccessful, in part due to a lack of support from Capitol Records, who dropped the group from their roster by the end of 1991.

-The accompanying tour (with the 1989 lineup sans Bumpus), which also featured Joe Walsh on the bill, was ranked among the ten least profitable tours of the disappointing 1991 summer season by the North American Concert Promoters Association.
+The accompanying tour (the 1989 lineup minus Bumpus), which also featured Joe Walsh on the bill, ranked among the ten least profitable tours of the 1991 summer season by the North American Concert Promoters Association, and after losing the Capitol deal, the group was inactive by the end of '91, its future uncertain.

 The 1987 Doobie Brothers alumni band reunited on October 17 and 19, 1992, at the Concord Pavilion in Concord, California to perform benefit shows for LaKind's children.
 LaKind, terminally ill with colon cancer, joined the group on percussion for a few numbers.
 The concerts were recorded and subsequently broadcast on the Superstars in Concert radio series accompanied by a plea for contributions to the LaKind family fund.
 LaKind died on December 24, 1992, at the age of 47.

-A brief hiatus followed during which Simmons collaborated with bassist and songwriter John Cowan (ex-New Grass Revival), Rusty Young (of Poco) and Bill Lloyd (of Foster & Lloyd) on an unreleased project called Four Wheel Drive.
-When the band emerged yet again in 1993, Hartman and Porter retired from the road for good but Knudsen and McFee rejoined the Doobie Brothers on a full-time basis after Southern Pacific disbanded.
-Joined by Ockerman, Bumpus, and Weeks, the group toured with Four Wheel Drive as the opening act.
+Another brief hiatus followed during which Simmons collaborated with bassist and songwriter John Cowan (ex-New Grass Revival), Rusty Young (of Poco) and Bill Lloyd (of Foster & Lloyd) on an unreleased project called Four Wheel Drive.

+When the band emerged yet again in 1993, Hartman and Porter had retired from the road for good but Knudsen and McFee rejoined the Doobie Brothers on a full-time basis after Southern Pacific disbanded.
+Joined by Ockerman, Bumpus and Weeks, the group toured with Four Wheel Drive as the opening act.
 After Weeks left the tour to resume his session work, Cowan played bass for both bands.
-Bumpus also left to join the reunited Steely Dan, giving way to saxophonist, keyboardist, and harmonica player Danny Hull.
+Bumpus also left to join the reunited Steely Dan, giving way to saxophonist, keyboardist and harmonica player Danny Hull.
 Former band member Chet McCracken temporarily filled in for an injured Hossack in July 1993.
 Their 1994 tour included co-headlining appearances with Foreigner.

 With renewed energy in the mid-1990s, the band began to experiment with different arrangements of several tunes.
 They even pulled from McDonald's songbook from time to time, eventually restoring "Takin' it to the Streets" to the setlist with Simmons and new bass guitarist Skylark (who joined in 1995) substituting for McDonald on lead vocals.